-According to management, the subject project is currently 100.0% occupied and maintains a one-household wait list for the next available unit.
+According to management, the subject project is currently 100.0% occupied and maintains a three-household wait list for the next available unit.
 All current residents are expected to qualify for the subject units following renovations; therefore, few if any of the subject units will have to be re-rented immediately following renovations.
-Based on these factors, there will be no absorption period for the subject units as all 24 are already effectively leased.
-However, for the purposes of this analysis, we assume that all 24 subject units will be vacated and that all units will have to be re-rented (assuming RA is preserved on 23 units).
+Based on these factors, there will be no absorption period for the subject units as all 30 are already effectively leased.
+However, for the purposes of this analysis, we assume that all 30 subject units will be vacated and that all units will have to be re-rented (assuming RA is preserved on 15 units).
 We also assume the absorption period at the site begins as soon as the first renovated units are available for occupancy.

-It is our opinion that the 24 units at the subject site will reach a stabilized occupancy of 93.0% within approximately four to five months following renovations, assuming total displacement of existing tenants.
-This absorption period is based on an average absorption rate of approximately five to six units per month.
+It is our opinion that the 30 units at the subject site will reach a stabilized occupancy of 93.0% within approximately six to seven months following renovations, assuming total displacement of existing tenants.
+This absorption period is based on an average absorption rate of approximately four to five units per month.
 Our absorption projections assume that no other projects targeting a similar income group will be developed during the projection period and that the renovations will be completed as outlined in this report.
-These absorption projections also assume that RA on 23 units will be maintained.
+These absorption projections also assume that RA for 15 of the 30 units will be maintained.

-Should Rental Assistance not be secured and the project had to operate exclusively under the LIHTC program, the 24 units at the subject site would likely have a limited amount of demographic support available.
-As such, the absorption of the subject units would likely extend up to or beyond 24 months.
+Should Rental Assistance not be secured and the project had to operate exclusively under the LIHTC program, the 30 units at the subject site would likely experience a slower absorption rate of two to three units per month.
+As this rate, the project would likely reach a stabilized occupancy rate of 93.0% in 10 to 14 months.
+Further, market conditions would have to be actively monitored in order to assess the marketability of the proposed Tax Credit rents.